hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greenit_en.md

 Energy is in addition consumed related to the physical location and infrastructure:
 The office, the factory, the data center, internet.

-This could imply that high energy usage caused by AI training and an AI service, nevertheless can save energy totally, because an industrial process or an electric  power chain is optimized.
+High energy usage caused by AI training and an AI service, can nevertheless can save energy totally, because an industrial process or an electric  power chain is optimized.
 Tools to actually calculate this must be developed and is today not very accessible.